Introduction

 Guide

 Finally, we made it.
-I’m kind of glad this is last because it’s where you practitioners come into their own.
+I’m kind of glad this is the last because it’s where you practitioners come into their own.
 This is your territory.
 Use your understanding of the data you’ve recorded, combine it with any changes you observe, and plan your athletes’ training (and recovery) accordingly.

 Now, this is a deliberately short session and you might wonder why.
 The answer is an easy one.
 This is not my area.
 This is where I hand over to you practitioners.
 I can help you understand what your force metrics (and any changes in them) mean, but at heart I’m a nerd, and while I don’t necessarily subscribe to the view that ‘…those who can’t teach…’, there’s an element of truth to that with me, if I’m honest.